Thomaz-Peres/Study-Notes/coursera-languages/README.md

-## This is as course in coursera (https://www.coursera.org/learn/programming-languages/home/week/2)
+## This is a course in coursera (https://www.coursera.org/learn/programming-languages/home/week/2)

 #### About languages: (i go need to revisit to update and separete better)